PROTECT WHAT YOU’VE BUILT

 A friend in your corner

-the artist’s Courtyard gives you the clarity, tools, and support to manage the legal side of your business in a simple and practical way.
+the artist’s Courtyard gives you the clarity, tools, and support to manage the legal side of your business in a simple and practical system.

 This isn’t a course promising overnight transformation.
-It’s a membership that helps you make small tweaks that create big results, so legal tasks stop lingering in the background of your day, freeing your time and energy for creating.
+It’s a system that helps you make small tweaks that create big results, so legal tasks stop lingering in the background of your day, freeing up your time and energy.

 What makes the artist’s Courtyard unique?